 The interior-part of (Eq.
-1), $\epsilon |val(v) - w_v|$, allows discriminating triangulations of the disk 518 with identical boundary valences.
-In practice, such triangulations occur by subdivision of internal 519 triangles having no vertex on the boundary.
-This issue can be resolved independently, as it is not 520 useful to integrate these internal degrees of freedom in the integer formulation.
-521
+1), $\epsilon |val(v) - w_v|$, allows discriminating triangulations of the disk with identical boundary valences.
+In practice, such triangulations occur by subdivision of internal triangles having no vertex on the boundary.
+This issue can be resolved independently, as it is not useful to integrate these internal degrees of freedom in (Eq.
+2).

 As the set $(\forall i, n_i = 2)$ is always solution, the minimization problem (Eq.
-2) is guaranteed to have 522 a solution.
-Once the optimal set n is known, the corresponding triangulation of the disk $\mathcal{DT}(n)$ 523 is obtained by searching a tabulated list containing all the disk triangulations up to a maximum 524 valence.
-Given the triangulation $\mathcal{DT}(\mathbf{n})$, the associated boundary hexahedral configuration is then 525 built with Algo.
-1. Finally, the geometry is determined by untangling and geometry optimization 526 (§4.5).
+2) is guaranteed to have a solution.
+Once the optimal set n is known, the corresponding triangulation of the disk $\mathcal{DT}(\mathbf{n})$ is obtained by searching a tabulated list containing all the disk triangulations up to a maximum valence.
+Given the triangulation $\mathcal{DT}(\mathbf{n})$, the associated boundary hexahedral configuration is then built with Algo.
+1. Finally, the geometry is determined by untangling and geometry optimization (§4.5).
 A few examples of boundary hexahedral configurations built this way are depicted in Fig. 3.
-527 Note that in practice there is no point in solving a single instance of (Eq.
-2), but it becomes interesting 528 when the problems at all the boundary vertices are considered together (§4).
-529
+Note that in practice there is no point in solving a single instance of (Eq.
+2), but it becomes interesting when the problems at all the boundary vertices are considered together (§4).

 The input from the primal mesh, required to setup (Eq.
-2), consists of boundary vertices and their 530 adjacent edges.
+2), consists of boundary vertices and their adjacent edges.
 Other nodes and edges needed to form the hexahedra are generated by Algo.
-1. Our 531 method can therefore be applied to any vertex of a surface polygonal mesh (e.g. Fig. 4.a).
-In most 532 cases, we have applied it to quadrilateral surface meshes, but the method would equally work with 533 more general surface meshes (e.g. triangular mesh in Fig. 12).
-534
+1. Our method can therefore be applied to any vertex of a surface polygonal mesh (e.g. Fig. 4.a).
+In most cases, we have applied it to quadrilateral surface meshes, but the method would equally work with more general surface meshes (e.g. triangular mesh in Fig. 13).

-ALL-HEXAHEDRAL BOUNDARY LAYER PROBLEM
+4 ALL-HEXAHEDRAL BOUNDARY LAYER PROBLEM

-Being now able to build an optimal boundary hexahedral configuration at each vertex of the boundary mesh, we turn to the problem of making individual boundary hexahedral configurations 538
+Being now able to build an optimal boundary hexahedral configuration at each vertex of the boundary mesh, we turn to the problem of making individual boundary hexahedral configurations